ldtteam/MinecoloniesWiki/source/items/resourcescroll.md

 <p style="text-align:center;"><img src="../../assets/images/misc/resourcebuilderinitmessage.png" alt="Resource Scroll Initial Message"></p>
 <br>

-Now when you right-click while holding the resource scroll, you will see all the needed materials for the Builder's Hut you clicked on!
+Now when you right-click while holding the resource scroll, you will see all the needed materials for the Builder's Hut you clicked on.

 <br>
 <p style="text-align:center;"><img src="../../assets/images/gui/resourcescrollgui.png" alt="Resource Scroll GUI"></p>